ivklisurova/python-web-framework-project-november-2020/README.md

 * [Contact](#contact)

 ### General info
-The project is a fictional online store.
-The project is part of the Python trail in Softuni.
-The aim is to show at the end of the course the skills acquired during the course.
+The project is a fictional online store with option to order only if user profile is created.

 ### Technologies
 - Python 3.8